How to Engage Readers During Small-Group Instruction

 • What is the educator’s role as a facilitator?

-During our time together, you’ll receive expert guidance and practical strategies for:
+You’ll receive expert guidance and practical strategies for:

-• Applying evidence-based routines that promote equitable, accessible literacy instruction
+• Applying evidence-based routines that promote equitable, accessible literacy instruction.

 • Establishing clear goals and guidelines for small-group lessons